MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-software-inventory.md

 ### Software evidence

-See evidence of where we detected a specific software on a device from the registry, disk, or both.You can find it on any device in the device software inventory.
+See evidence of where we detected a specific software on a device from the registry, disk, or both.
+You can find it on any device in the device software inventory.

 Select a software name to open the flyout, and look for the section called "Software Evidence."